 The headline news out this week included yet another dividend cut over at Anheuser-Busch InBev (BUD).
 To cut a long story short, the company will now pay out a final dividend of fifty euro cents per share rather than the round one hundred previously expected.
 That brings the total FY19 dividend to €1.30 per share versus the expected amount of €1.80 per share.
-As you may expect, the stock finished the week lower than it began.
-It closed Friday’s trading at $45.95 on the New York Stock Exchange.
+As you might expect, the stock finished the week lower than it began, closing Friday’s trading at $45.95 in New York.

 That response looks entirely reasonable at first glance.
-After all, this now represents the second dividend cut in under two years.
-Previously, stockholders were looking at an annual dividend of €3.60 per share; call it somewhere in the region of $3.75 per share given the exchange rates at the time.
+After all, this now represents the second dividend cut here in under two years.
+Previously, stockholders were looking at an annual dividend of €3.60 per share.
+Call it somewhere in the region of $3.75 per share given the exchange rates at the time.
 The comparable figure is now down to around $1.40 per share.
 Not good.

 A Unique Crisis

 Pre-COVID-19, we may reasonably have expected the company to produce around $9,000m in surplus FY20 cashflow.
 I base that statement on management’s initial guidance for FY20, the upshot of which implied annual EBITDA in the $21,000m range.
 If the company pays circa $7,000m in interest and taxes, plus $5,000m to take care of depreciation, then we end up with our $9,000m figure.
 If we then subtract its annual dividend bill, we end up with $5,000m or so for debt reduction.
 In ordinary circumstances that might well be okay.